 The mission of the Boys & Girls Club of the Bemidji Area is to inspire and enable all young people, especially those who need us most, to realize their full potential as productive, responsible and caring citizens.
 The club desires to see Club youth have positive self-identities, be educationally, occupationally, socially, emotionally, and culturally competent, be involved in their community, be physically healthy, and have a moral compass.
 Programs are designed to support the accomplishment of these goals.
 Programs and activities are offered in the areas of Character and Leadership, Education and Career, Health and Life Skills, the Arts, and Sports, Fitness and Recreation.
 A new Teen Center for high school teens will be opening in the fall of 2009.
 The Teen Center will be in the existing Club but in a separate area and designated space for high school teens only.
 It will have a lounge, computer/tutoring lab, media room and snack area.

 Three mandated components: Cadet Programs, Emergency Services and Aerospace Education.
-Civil Air Patrol is a leadership laboratory for young people to learn self esteem and confidence while becoming leaders.
+Civil Air Patrol is a leadership laboratory for young people to learn self-esteem and confidence while becoming leaders.
 The squadron has the additional goal of being a strong community partner through educating the youth about community service, serving other agencies in need of manpower support and providing hands on assistance at large community events.

 Community Resource Connections (CRC) is a membership organization serving the needs of nonprofits, and the clients they serve, in Beltrami, Cass, Clearwater and Hubbard counties.
 CRC offers information, advocacy and assistance to residents of the service area from offices in Blackduck, at the Blackduck Resource Center and from a Bemidji office located within Northern Dental Access Center.
-CRC staff educate about area services, provide assistance in completing applications for all public health programs (MA, MnCare, MnSure, and Medicare), provide guidance through the Social Security Disability application process and assist the public and area professionals in navigating service systems.
+CRC staff educate about area services, aid in completing applications for all public health programs (MA, MnCare, MnSure, and Medicare), provide guidance through the Social Security Disability application process and assist the public and area professionals in navigating service systems.
 Services are free and confidential.
 CRC also provides online access to a resource directory and volunteer management site at www.crcinform.org.

 Evergreen Youth Crisis Shelter – All services are free to youth and families.
 Open 24 hours per day, 7 days per week for youth ages 9-17 who are homeless, runaways, or experiencing personal or family crisis.
 Family counseling provides support to families in crisis, offering parenting support and training in skills that are necessary for families to work through their immediate difficulties and to establish healthy patterns of conflict resolution that will help prevent future crises.
 Tribal Family Support Services are available on-site on the Red Lake and Leech Lake Reservations to support youth and parents through coaching and education and case management to access mental, chemical, dental and physical health services.
 The Suicide Prevention Program trains 9th graders in all county schools, including Red Lake, in suicide prevention training.
 There is a monthly survivor support group for adult family members/friends and the Headwaters Alliance for Suicide Prevention, a community-based taskforce, provides planning and information on suicide prevention monthly.